Frequently asked questions

 After your teacher training

-Will I be offered a job at the end of my teacher training?
+Will I get a teaching job after completing my training?

 Independent schools may not follow the national pay scale.
 United Learning schools pay up to 5% above the national pay scale.